Seeds found sprouting from 40-million-year-old pinecone trapped in amber - NewsBreak

 According to the university, gymnosperms — such as conifers — produce “naked,” or non-enclosed seeds.

-Precocious germination in pinecones is so rare, Poinar said, that only one naturally occurring example of this condition, from 1965, has been described in the scientific literature.OSU study links rare diseases with depression, anxiety
+Precocious germination in pinecones is so rare, Poinar said, that only one naturally occurring example of this condition, from 1965, has been described in the scientific literature.Unseen risk of COVID-19 and children: Anxiety, depression and suicide

 “That’s part of what makes this discovery so intriguing, even beyond that it’s the first fossil record of plant viviparity involving seed germination,” he noted.
 “I find it fascinating that the seeds in this small pinecone could start to germinate inside the cone and the sprouts could grow out so far before they perished in the resin.”